+Site Settings

-Site Settings Site Name (for main page and RSS feed) Roller Weblogger Project Short name (shown in site banner) rollerweblogger.org Site Description (for main page and RSS feed) Blog and wiki of the Roller Weblogger proje Site Administrator's email address dave.johnson@rollerweblogger.org Absolute URL to site (if required) http://rollerweblogger.org Suspend all ping processing?
+Site Name (for main page and RSS feed) Roller Site

+Short name (shown in site banner) Front Page

+Site Description (for main page and RSS feed) A default install of the Roller Weblogger open sou

+Handle of weblog to serve as frontpage blog frontpage

+Enable aggregated frontpage feeds ᄀ

+Site Administrator's email address dave@example.com

+Absolute URL to site (if required)

+Suspend all ping processing?

 Enable debug mode?

-Illustration 29: Config page: site settings
+Illustration 26: Config page: site settings

-- Site name: name of the site, to be included in site-wide newsfeeds (RSS and Atom) and on the default front page of the Roller. - Short name: short name of the site, to be included as the link in the banner that appears at the top of every page in the Roller editor/admin UI. - Site description: description of site, to be included in site-wide newsfeeds (RSS and Atom) and on the default front page of the site. - Site Administrator's email Address: admin's email address, to be include in side-side newsfeeds (RSS and Atom) - Absolute URL to this site: to be used as basis for creating absolute URLs.
+- Site name: name of the site, to be included in site-wide newsfeeds (RSS and Atom) and on the default front page of the Roller. - Short name: short name of the site, to be included as the link in the banner that appears at the top of every page in the Roller editor/admin UI. - Site description: description of site, to be included in site-wide newsfeeds (RSS and Atom) and on the default front page of the site. - Site Administrator's email Address: admin's email address, to be include in side-side newsfeeds (RSS and Atom) - Handle of weblog to serve as frontpage blog: specify the weblog that is to be displayed as the frontpage fo this Roller site. - Enable aggregated frontpage feeds: Set this to true if you would like the frontpage weblog's RSS and Atom feeds to be an aggregation of all weblogs on the Roller site. - Absolute URL to this site: to be used as basis for creating absolute URLs.
 Required for Roller's Planet aggregator feature. - Suspend all ping processing: Allows you to turn off all (outgoing) weblogs pings for all weblogs in the system. - Enable debug mode: currently not used.